 6. Protect Your Brand

-If you have worked hard to create a logo to be proud of, protect it by taking the time to write up brand guidelines that instruct your staff, affiliates, media, and any other third parties how to use your logo.
+If you have worked hard to create a logo in The Woodlands to be proud of, protect it by taking the time to write up brand guidelines that instruct your staff, affiliates, media, and any other third parties how to use your logo.
 Guidelines can include the exact CYMK or RGB details of each color, the scale and white spacing around each of the elements of your logo, as well as the use of any strap-line you have.

 Don’t forget one last key element of your logo design: you need to love it!
-Try out different variations with your logo designer until you are completely satisfied.
+Try out different variations with your logo designer in The Woodlands until you are completely satisfied.
 Your logo is one of the most visible elements of your business, and you need to feel a sense of pride each time you see it.